Ficool

 He had not shown any kind of visible resistance, almost as if he had simply lain down and died.

 What a peculiar way to die.
 If it were a beast, it would have consumed him more likely than not, or at least hidden the body.
-So it's more likely an object doing.

 Concentrating on my eyes, the world became grey once more.

-The white light, however, was far clearer this time; it was five steps ahead.
+The white light, however, was far clearer this time.
+It was five steps ahead.

 My ability is to see the life force of entities and the traces they leave behind.
 The vision it grants comes at a cost: the longer I use it, the heavier the dull ache behind my eyes becomes, and my perception of the real world starts to blur at the edges.
 If I push myself too far, it leaves me disoriented for minutes, sometimes unable to distinguish lingering afterimages from actual threats, which can be dangerous in a place like this.